dhagmann/deliberation-assets/projects/constructive_disagreement/super_sabbatical/dealsheet_header.md

 # Your Deal Sheet

-When you reach an agreement with your partner, please fill out the box below.
-You will be able to jointly edit the text box, but you must separately press 'Yes' to a deal in order to submit.
+Please use the form below to record the final agreement in your negotiation.
+You and your partner can edit the text box at the same time, but you must separately indicate whether you reached a deal or not.

-Once you submit and leave, you cannot return to the negotiation.
+While you can update your deal as many times as you need until the end of the discussion period, once you press the "Submit" button, your deal cannot be changed.

 ---